 Morgan Junction Park Addition

 Work on removing the hazardous soil from the new parcel, formerly used as a dry cleaner, began in 2024.
-This work included demolition of the existing concrete and asphalt, installation of temporary shoring, and excavation to remove the lens of dry-cleaning solvents.
+This work included the demolition of the existing concrete and asphalt, installation of temporary shoring, and excavation to remove the lens of dry-cleaning solvents.
 Clean fill is being imported, to be followed by topsoil, temporary irrigation, and grass.
-Currently, the team is working through some new permitting issues.
+The team is currently addressing some new permitting issues.

 The remediation work has been more extensive than anticipated, which will impact the subsequent phase(s) of the project.
-We hope to open the remediated grass area of the park addition to the public in the fall of this year (Phase I).
-In the meantime, we are working to value engineer the expansion design and enable a scaled down Phase 2 of the park development to proceed, with hopes of securing funding to implement a future Phase 3 for the remaining improvements.
+We hope to open the remediated grass area of the park addition to the public in the late fall of this year (Phase I).
+In the meantime, we are working to value-engineer the expansion design and enable a scaled-down Phase 2 of the park development to proceed, with the hope of securing funding to implement a future Phase 3 for the remaining improvements.

-Additionally, Seattle Parks and Recreation (SPR) is working with community partner Morgan Junction All Wheels Association (MJAWA) to integrate an all-wheels skate-dot into the project.
-MJAWA, working with Grindline Skateparks, has gathered community input on potential designs.
-SPR and MJAWA will work towards integrating skate features into the larger project for permitting and construction.
+Additionally, Seattle Parks and Recreation (SPR) is working with community partner Morgan Junction All Wheels Association (MJAWA) to integrate an all-wheels skate-dot into the project during a future phase.
+MJAWA, alongside Grindline Skateparks, has gathered community input on potential designs.
+SPR and MJAWA will work towards integrating skate features into the larger project for permitting and construction, dependent on funding availability.

 Location